LunarkX/cli-google-translate/README.md

 Fatal!
 The -p flag must be used when -i is not used.
 Use -h for help.
 ```
 2. There is no progress bar/ progress indication mechanism to show as the translation process happens, especially when translating to more than one langages at once.
-3. The is no automatic way to document/ log a user's translation job to their local stprage for later refference.
+3. The is no automatic way to document/ log a user's translation job to their local storage for later refference.
 4. There is a cap on how many characters you can translate in a month.
 After a paid upgrade to the API, this will be increased accordingly.